Last updated on:

 Here’s how to actually remove text from PDF files—the right way.

-What are you trying to do: erase or redact text in a PDF?
+What are you trying to do: redact or delete text in a PDF?

 Not all text removal in a PDF is the same.
 Are you just trying to make something disappear from view?
-Or are you trying to permanently erase it, with no chance of recovery?
+Or are you trying to permanently delete text, with no chance of recovery?
 That difference matters.

 Let’s break it down: